MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Ancestors

 We call the collection of an entity's parent, grandparent, great-grandparent, etc the entity's **ancestors**.
-If the entity has no parent we say it has 0 ancestors.
+If the entity has no parent, we say it has 0 ancestors.
 If it has just a parent and then grandparent, it would have 2.

 ### Empty Object and Groups

 Empty Objects and Groups are two methods of "collection" entities together.
 They are similar in most regards, with only a few differences:

+TODO - Label the headers (X = Collection Type, Y = Collection Properties)
 |   | Groups | Empty Object |
 |---|---|---|
 | **Pivots** | Always at the **center of all their children**.
 Meaning that moving one child will move the pivot point. | The **center of the Empty Object** is always the pivot point. |